Build a Network of Understanding, Empathy, and Recovery

 IS IMPACTING YOUR WELLBEING

-It Happened, but It Still Feels Like It’s Happening
+It Happened, But It Still Feels Like It’s Happening

 You know you survived it, but your body isn’t so sure.